128technology/docs/docs/ts_applications.md

 If the traffic is not present in the output of `show sessions`, then it is either not reaching that SSR, failing to establish a session due to some configuration or software error, or was a very short-lived session and it has already expired from the session table.
 :::

+In addition to the packet capture methods described above, you can use the [Selective Packet Capture feature](ts_packet_capture.md#selective-packet-capture) to apply a trace not only on the ingress node where the capture is defined, but also triggering traces on every subsequent SSR node the session traverses.

 ### Determining the Service from the PCLI

 If you were able to find the session in the output of the session table, it will positively identify the name of the service that is being accessed.
 Move on to the next step, Determinine the Selected Route.